-Linux: Supports building containers using Docker CE and Docker EE under Linux.
+Linux: Supports building and/or running containers using Docker CE and Docker EE under Linux.

-Windows: Supports building containers using Docker EE under Windows Server and Docker Desktop for Windows under Windows 10.
+Windows: Supports building and/or running containers using Docker EE under Windows Server and Docker Desktop for Windows under Windows 10.

-macOS: Supports building containers using Docker Desktop for Mac under macOS.
+macOS: Supports building and/or running containers using Docker Desktop for Mac under macOS.

-NVIDIA Docker containers: Supports building Linux containers that are compatible with the NVIDIA Docker runtime.
+- NVIDIA GPU support: Supports building Linux containers that are compatible with the NVIDIA Container Toolkit.

 Unreal Engine build tools